 Climate of Nepal

 Climatic conditions of Nepal vary from one place to another in accordance with their geographical features.
-If you are planning to travel Nepal, we recommend you to do some research in climate of Nepal.
-In the north summers are cool and winters severe, while in the south summers are tropical and winters are mild.
-Nepal has five seasons: spring, summer, monsoon, autumn and winter.
+If you are planning to travel to Nepal, we recommend you to do some research in the climate of Nepal.
+In the north, summers are cool and winters severe, while in the south summers are tropical and winters are mild.
+Nepal has five seasons: spring, summer, monsoon, autumn, and winter.

 Good to know is that on average temperatures drop 6°C for every 1,000 m you gain in altitude.

 The Himalayas act as a barrier to the cold winds blowing from Central Asia in winter and forms the northern boundary of the monsoon wind patterns.
 Eighty percent of all the rain in Nepal is received during the monsoon (June-September).
 Winter rains are more pronounced in the western hills.
 The average annual rainfall is 1,600 mm, but it varies by eco-climatic zones, such as 3,345 mm in Pokhara and below 300 mm in Mustang.

 There is no seasonal constraint on traveling in and through Nepal.
 Even in December and January, when winter is at its severest, there are compensating bright sun and brilliant views.
 As with most of the trekking areas in Nepal, the best time to visit are during spring and autumn.
 Spring is the time for rhododendrons while the clearest skies are found after the monsoon in October and November.
 However, Nepal can be visited the whole year round.

 Average temperatures and rainfall during peak summer and winter in three most popular tourist areas:

 |Place||Summer (May, June, July)||Winter (Dec, Jan, Feb)|

 For more information about Nepal’s climatic conditions, please visit the official web site of the Department of Hydrology & Meteorology, Ministry of Environment.